mars137/Blight_Analysis/README.md

 # Blight_Analysis

-Repository for  blight analysis using detroit crime , blight violation and demolition premit data.
+Repository for  blight analysis using detroit crime , blight violation and demolition permit data.

 The datasets provided can be found at the Detroit Open Data Portal.